 At present, there are no female Directors in the Company.
-The Company has a Chairman, and two Non-Executive Directors.
+The Company has a Chairman and two Non-Executive Directors.
 There are also two Board advisers.
+The Company is committed to gender equality and, if future roles are identified, a wide-ranging search would be completed with the most appropriate individual being appointed irrespective of gender.